Stereo-Boy/chopin_toolbox/README.md

 Conclusion: no factor to exclude because of collinearity

 ### all_glm
-automatically tests and ranks all GLMs as combinations of factors/interactions of factors/link functions
+automatically tests and ranks all GLMs/GLMEs as combinations of factors/interactions of factors/link functions
 * you define the data variable, the dependent variable, the distribution
 * you define a maximum number of factors to include (as a rule of thumb, you need ~10 datapoints for each, interactions are considered as factors).
 * you define a list of liquid and solid factors: solid factors are always included in the list (can be empty), liquid are picked in combination with solid factors until you reach the maximum number of factors.
 Combinations with a number of factors inferior to the max are also included.
+Fixed effect factors should not be in parentheses.
 * you define potential model links between the dependend variable and the factors - only include links that make sense, otherwise it may result in errors.
 Potential links are: 'log', 'reciprocal','identity','-2','-3','probit','logit','loglog','comploglog'
 * optionnally exclude some outlier observations (defined as their line number in the data)
 * optionnally have warnings off (better to keep them on to discover wrong link functions or wrong data - default is warnings on)
+* optionnally run a GLME: you will need at least one random variable, so as a solid factor, expressed as (1|factor).
+Note that the parentheses are crucial to define the random-effect factor.
 * run all the models and rank them

 #### Typical use